 Huge piazza with the large impressive Fontaine Ferrari, which most bus drivers seem to swerve around like they’re in a Ferrari.

-I’ve only mentioned a few here as to save money, mostly cooked our meals in Reg.
-Remember, that many places charge coperto, a fixed per person charge, but this is not uncommon in Italy.
+I’ve only mentioned a few here as mostly cooke our meals in Reg.
+Remember, that many places charge coperto – a fixed per person charge – but this is not uncommon in Italy.

-- Fossatello’s Border Café (Piazza Fossatello 8 R) – Delicious big Focaccia (€3.50) and good coffee (€1.20), tiny place but great service.
-You can sit outside in the Piazza, which is grand.
+Along the Piazza Fossatello 8 R, you can order delicious and big Focaccia (€3.50) and good coffee (€1.20) – tiny place but great service.
+Sit outside in the Piazza, which is grand.

-If you find yourself in this massive shopping mall, then this is a great little place for an excellent cheap Cappuccino (€1.17) – one of the cheapest so far.
+If you find yourself in the massive Centro Commerciale shopping mall on via Romairone 10, then this is a great little place for an excellent cheap Cappuccino (€1.17) – one of the cheapest so far.